Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/README.md

 # Dragons of the Void - Raid Loot Tiers

-This repository is for gathering the data displayed by my [Dragons of the Void - Raid Loot Tiers](https://greasyfork.org/en/scripts/450685-dragons-of-the-void-raid-loot-tiers) user script, that I wrote for players of the game *Dragons of the Void*.
-To install the script itself, go to Greasyfork (even though I will probably update it using GitHub, at some point).
+This repository was created to develop my [Dragons of the Void - Raid Loot Tiers](https://greasyfork.org/en/scripts/450685-dragons-of-the-void-raid-loot-tiers) user script, that I wrote for players of the game *Dragons of the Void*.
+To install the script, go to Greasyfork.

 ## How to contribute?

 First, if you do not have write access, then to modify files you will need to create a fork (click the "Fork" button at the top of the page), edit the files and create a pull request.
 Once approved, the pull request will be merged and your changes will be applied.<br>
 If you have write access, you can either create a branch, then a pull request or update the files directly.<br>

+## I) Contributing to the community-gathered data
 All the relevant files are in the csv format and located in the "community-gathered data" folder (more details about each of them down below):
 * "Basic data" folder
 * "Base damage taken" folder